A Dirichlet Regression Model for Compositional Data with Zeros: Zero adjusted Dirichlet regression

-In this Section we will show how can one perform Dirichlet regression when zero values are present in the data.
-But at first we will briefly comment on the problem of zero values.
+In this Section we will show how can one perform Dirichlet regression when zero values of any type are present in the data.
+We begin with a brief discussion on the problem of zero values in compositional data followed by the specific case of Dirichlet regression when the response is compositional with zero values.